 Patton is a member of the Detroit Economic Club, Lawrence Technological University’s College of Engineering Advisory Board, the Engineering Advisory Council of Kettering University and the Executive Leadership Team of the North American International Powertrain Conference.

 Kousay Said, Operating Partner – Private Equity and Venture Capital, previously served as the Senior Vice President- Commercial and Strategy, at Leggett & Platt Automotive.
 Prior to his current role, he was the President and CEO of GreenMantra Technologies, the Chief Commercial Officer of Sirrus, LLC, and Managing Director of Dow Solar Solutions.

 Kousay studied mechanical engineering and holds an MBA from Oakland University.
 He was elected as an SAE Foundation Trustee in February 2016.

-Jeff Varick is founder and president of Brandmotion, LLC, a developer of highly integrated vehicle retrofit safety solutions for distribution through the automotive aftermarket.
+Jeff Varick is Founder and CEO of Brandmotion, LLC, a developer of highly integrated vehicle retrofit safety solutions for distribution through the automotive aftermarket.
 Brandmotion distributes emerging OEM-based technology and OEM-quality vehicle accessory solutions through a North American network of over 2,500 distributors, restylers, vehicle fleets and 12-volt installers.